WashingtonSTEM/Horizons_Public/README.md

 #### The script contains instructions.
 At the start of the script, you will need to set the base directory to match the folders you want to read and write to.

 ### Folders:
-Script: Contains all scripts needed to process data.
+Script: Contains the script needed to process data.
 Workbook: Contains Tableau workbook (connected to sample data).
-Horizons/1.Data: Contains subfolders of all raw and processed sample data needed to run scripts and connect to workbook.
+Horizons/1.Data: Contains subfolders of all raw and processed data needed to run scripts and connect to workbook.
+Mirror the folder structure in your directory to easily run the script.
 The script notes download link for raw data.

-General overview:
+2023_IPEDS_long.csv, FAFSA 10yrs.csv, Sankey Template. xlsx

+General overview: This template includes crosswalks specific to the Horizons Regional Partners.
+The script also excludes online schools.
+You may need to update crosswalks and excluded schools to fit your use case.
+For any questions, please email impact@washingtonstem.org
+1. Create the following folders in a local directory you would like to read and write data to.
+Add folders for additional years as relevant.
+  -1.Data/Raw_Data/2024_Exports
+  -1.Data/Raw_Data/2025_Exports
+  -1.Data/Cleaned_Data/2024
+  -1.Data/Cleaned_Data/2025
+  -1.Data/Dashboard_Files
+  -1.Data/Crosswalks
+2. Save the below files (found in the base of the Cleaned_Data folder of this repo) to your local '1.Data/Cleaned_Data/' folder.
+These datasets contain prepped historical data, not available in this format in their raw, public form.
+   -2023_IPEDS_long.csv
+   -FAFSA 10yrs.csv
+   -Sankey Template. xlsx
+   -Report_Card_Graduation_2014-15_to_2022-2023.csv
-1. Download raw data, as noted in the script.
+3. Download raw data, as noted in the script.
-2. Save the raw data (either to a new year folder, or replace the sample datasets).
+4. Save the raw data to 1.Data/Raw_Data/2025_Exports (or current year if past 2025)
-3. Update the directory in the script.
+5. Update the directory in the script to match your computer's.
-4. Run the script.
+6. Run the script.
-5. Open the workbook and reconnect to the newly written files in the Dashboard_files folder.
+7. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local 1.Data/Dashboard_Files folder.
+Save your own version of the workbook!

 # Learn more:
 To dive deeper into the student experiences and adult biases which impact postsecondary transitions, explore our H2P work: https://github.com/WashingtonSTEM/H2P_Public/edit/main/README.md